 Lost or Stolen Items

-We will not be held responsible for lost or stolen items, such as cameras, cellphones, iPods, computers, etc. Please make sure you have adequate insurance coverage.
+We will not be held responsible for lost or stolen items, such as cameras, cellphones, iPods, computers, etc. Please make sure you have adequate insurance coverage and that you keep valuables in your possession at all times.
 If you lose an item, you may contact the following for information on lost and found items:

 - MIPA office: 517-353-6761